Home

 In July 2008 “Soundstage with Stevie Nicks” was aired on PBS from a concert filmed in October 2007.
 Waddy Wachtel acted as musical director, arranger and guitarist, as well as working on the final sound and video mixing of the show.
 Waddy also toured with Stevie for the month of June: “The Very Best of Stevie Nicks” Summer Tour.

-2008 should be another fantastic year for Waddy Wachtel - the man who never stops providing all of us with his incredible guitar, production, orchestration and writing talents.
-Waddy will still be appearing with the Waddy Wachtel Band on Monday nights at the Joint in Los Angeles, when his schedule allows.
-Check the Waddy Wachtel Band MySpace page for upcoming dates, and come on down to hear Waddy Rock It!
+2010 should be another fantastic year for Waddy Wachtel - the man who never stops providing all of us with his incredible guitar, production, orchestration and writing talents.
+Waddy will still be appearing with the Waddy Wachtel Band at the Joint in Los Angeles, when his schedule allows.
+Come on down to hear Waddy Rock It Up!